SyedMSawaid/weather-forecast/README.md

 > **Note**: Ensure that the `launch.sh` script has executable permissions.
 You can set the executable permission using the command `chmod +x launch.sh`.

+Since the backend URL will likely be different, you need to edit the `frontend/fly.toml` file and replace the `NEXT_PUBLIC_BACKEND_BASE_URL` with the URL of your backend.

+To redeploy, navigate to the `frontend` directory and run `fly deploy --ha=false`.

 ## **Docker**

 This project can be run as a docker-compose service which will run the backend and frontend containers and it is the easiest way to run the project.